Joice-ops/Term-Deposit-Prediction/README.md

 - TermDepositmodel.joblib: The saved final SVM model.
 - preprocessor.pkl: The data preprocessing pipeline used for the model.
 - bank-full.csv: The dataset used for this project

+## Conclusion
+This project successfully developed a predictive model that reduces false positives in predicting term deposit subscriptions, providing valuable insights for optimizing marketing strategies in the banking industry.